jackokring/hugo-a-gogo/content/aladdin/hugo.md

 It's even possible to make content for each tag for a kind of context theming.
 I wish I'd had this in 1995.
 It would have made somethings much easier.
 It still doesn't get passed the odd CSS order for float rights before the regular lefts.

+## Pagefind

+An excellent static site client side site search provider.
+It needs `cargo` and `rust` to build the build time indexer.
+It's quite nice but I just removed its stylesheet and plugged it in with some ignore properties to avoid some bad links, duplicates and bad anchors.
+Just use your own CSS to style the input form field.
+[Pagefind](https://pagefind.app/) is nice.